 Signs that there’s something wrong with your parrot are:

-If you suspect that your parrot has eaten onion or if you notice any of these symptoms, take your pet to your avian vet immediately.
+If you suspect that your parrot has eaten onion or if you notice any of these signs, take your pet to your avian vet immediately.
 Time is of the essence and can mean the difference between your parrot living or dying.

 What Should You Do If Your Parrot Eats Onion?